Arushi-isha/Feature-Engineering-Using-Snowflake/README.md

 - Normalization & Scaling: Normalization scales each data sample such that its vector length is 1.
 - Standardization: Standardization centers features by subtracting the mean and scales them by dividing by the standard deviation, transforming features to have zero mean and unit variance.
 - Encoding: Encoding transforms non-numerical categorical data into numerical forms so ML models can understand them.
 Types of encoding:
--- Label Encoding: Assigns each category an integer value -- One-Hot Encoding: Creates a new binary column for each category -- Ordinal Encoding: Assigns values based on meaningful order
+a) Label Encoding: Assigns each category an integer value
+b) One-Hot Encoding: Creates a new binary column for each category
+c) Ordinal Encoding: Assigns values based on meaningful order
 - Mathematical Transformations: These transformations modify the distribution of data to remove skewness or improve linearity.
 These include Log Transformation, Square-Root Transformation, Binning, etc.